UCLA-AJL-Team9/AJL-Team9/README.md

 ### Model Fairness

-* Applied data augmentation to improve representation of under-sampled skin tones
+* Applied data augmentation and to improve representation of under-sampled skin tones
-* Plan to use a validation strategy that measures performance across different groups
-* Incorporated fairness in evaluation planning
+* Implemented resampling to improve accuracy on darker skin tones

 ### Broader Impact
 * Enhances equitable AI in dermatology